 Guard passing is an essential Jiu-Jitsu move that every student should master and practice.
 However, it is one of the most challenging aspects of BJJ grappling, especially for beginners.
 Therefore, to be effective in sparring and competitions, you should be well-versed in several jiu-jitsu guard passing strategies, such as the knee slice pass.

-The knee slice (also known as the knee slide or knee cut pass) is one of the most well-known and versatile BJJ passes.
+The knee slice (the knee slide or knee cut pass) is one of the most well-known and versatile BJJ passes.
 It is a practical and decisive move for passing the guard employed by several world champions and high-level competitors.

 The knee slice passing technique is available in various variations, each effective.
 Nonetheless, it is vital to understand how to carry it out appropriately.
-Therefore, this article will teach you how to properly do the knee slide guard pass.
+Therefore, this article will teach you how to do the knee slide guard pass properly.

 Knee Slice Guard Pass Basics